joaopedrofrech/wp-docker-turbostack/README.md

 ## 🧮 Resources adjustments

 This stack is pre-configured with optimized resource limits to enable deploying multiple WordPress sites on a single server.
-Adjust resource values in docker-compose.yml to match your host's capacity.
+Adjust resource values .env and config files to match your host's capacity.

 ---